10 May 2010(back to press release archive)

 A full copy of the project report can be found at www.biosphere-expeditions.org/reports.

-For more information, please visit www.biosphere-expeditions.org or email [email protected]
+For more information, please visit www.biosphere-expeditions.org or email This email address is being protected from spambots.
+You need JavaScript enabled to view it.

 > back to press release archive